Chip Images

 The RP2A03 is the NTSC version of the NES CPU; this particular chip is revision G. It contains 5 sound channels and a slightly modified (to remove decimal mode) MOS 6502.
 The 6502 itself is not included in the following layer images, mainly due to its complexity (and the fact that the Visual6502 project has already traced a real 6502).

-The lack of decimal mode was seemingly intentional - several specific transistors were removed with surgical precision (one of which resulted in a strange "via to nowhere" observed at the very center of the following 2 images: 1, 2), the result being that the 6502's ALU no longer operates in decimal mode when the status register flag is set.
+The lack of decimal mode was seemingly intentional - 5 transistors (t1329, t2202, t2556, t2750, and t3212) were removed with surgical precision (one of which resulted in a strange "via to nowhere" observed at the very center of the following 2 images: 1, 2), the result being that the 6502's ALU no longer operates in decimal mode when the status register flag is set.

 The Diffusion layer image is not 100% correct, as it was traced using the assumption that all intersections with Polysilicon formed enhancement-mode transistors (excluding the depletion-mode transistors which form pull-up resistors recognizeable both visually and programmatically).
 This assumption has already been proven false by the barrel shifters and full adders used in the frequency sweep logic for the 2 square wave channels - the layer image was updated to take this into account, but other similar instances may yet be lurking within the chip.